msjae/msjae/README.md

 | **Emotion Recognition (ABAW)**   | Designed an AI system to analyze **facial emotions** using the ABAW dataset.                       | PyTorch, Emotion AI, Computer Vision    |
 | **Driver Emotion Recognition**   | Built a **multimodal emotion recognition model** with **MobileNetV3** and real-time **PPG data**.  | Python, MobileNetV3, Multimodal AI      |

-Each project is a step toward enabling machines to **understand humans better** 🤖❤️.

 ---

 ## 🏆 **What You Can Expect From Me**
 - 📸 A deep understanding of **Computer Vision** and how to apply it effectively
 - 🚗 **Human-Machine Interaction (HMI)** expertise for next-gen automotive systems
 - 💡 Proficiency in training and deploying real-world **AI/Deep Learning models**

-I love collaborating on meaningful projects, whether it's for **AI-driven innovation** or open-source contributions.

 ---